Home > Expeditions > Northern Lights Explorer

 - Optional excursions and optional activity surcharges

-- All items of a personal nature, including but not limited to alcoholic beverages and soft drinks (outside of dinner service), gratuities, laundry services, personal clothing, medical expenses, wi-fi, email or phone charges
+- All items of a personal nature, including but not limited to alcoholic beverages outside of dinner service, gratuities, laundry services, personal clothing, medical expenses or phone charges

 Included Activities